Circe (character): Pre-Crisis on Infinite Earths

 In ancient times, Circe is responsible for changing Biron the centaur into a horse and later gives him super-powers as Comet the Super-Horse.
 She is depicted as more heroic during her appearances with Comet and Supergirl.
 She also has encounters with Lois Lane and Lana Lang, and battles Rip Hunter, who meets her during his time travels.
 Catwoman once used Circe's wand to turn Superman into a cat, but he is turned back by an Egyptian mummified magic cat's paw used by Lana Lang.

 Later, Saturn Woman (a version of Saturn Girl from an alternate timeline) poses as Circe as part of Superman's plan to defeat the Superman Revenge Squad.

 During World War II, Circe transforms a British soldier who misses being in the cavalry into a centaur, then, upon his death, into a horse.
 At another point in World War II, she turned Nazis into swine and consumed them.

 The character reappears, unnamed, in Wonder Woman #302 (April 1983) and is identified as Circe in issue #305 (July 1983) Circe reappeared with a mission to kill Wonder Woman to prevent an oracular prophecy of Circe's death at Wonder Woman's hands from coming true.
 After she failed to kill the Amazon with a series of attacks by man-animal hybrids, she took up with the Aztec god Tezcatlipoca, who set in motion a chain of events that led Wonder Woman to the jungles of Tropidor.
 Circe called on the god to send lightning down to kill Wonder Woman, who deflected the lightning bolts away from her and incinerated the herbs that made Circe immortal, thus fulfilling the prophecy.
-Circe then disappeared, swallowed up by Tezcatlipoca's magic obsidian mirror, which the god used to torture her with an image of herself as a crone.
+Circe then disappeared, swallowed up by Tezcatlipoca's magic obsidian mirror; the god punished her with an illusion of herself being turned into a hideous old crone.

 Circe begins to age normally and is last seen aiding a group of sorcerers who are trying to defeat the Anti-Monitor.